 Keeping records of what I've planted, where and when, has always been a challenge for me.
 Markers get moved, notepads and books get lost, or aren't with me when I need them.
 You know what it's like.

 So, I've used WordPress to make my Gardening Journal.
 The automated categories and tags in WordPress make it a different to a paper journal.
 The trick is in working out what categories and tags to use, and how.

 Technology + Nature

-Spending time interacting with nature and growing food in school gardens may be good for children's mental and physical health, as well as their education, but getting them away from their screens to engage with nature is not so easy.
+Spending time interacting with nature and growing food may be good for mental and physical health, as well as education, but getting children and adults away from their screens to engage with nature is not so easy.

 So why not work with their preferences by setting up a garden blog.
 As well as the science and maths skills, and there are lots of additional STEM skills to develop while building engagement with the subject matter itself, including: